How to Start an Employee Resource Group at Your Company

 Remember: ERGs are not cliques.
 They need to be accessible to anyone who wishes to join.

-“ERGs need to be inclusive,” says Bethea.
+“ERGs need to be inclusive,” said Bethea.
 “If you have a Black ERG, it needs to be open to anyone who’s Asian, anyone who’s white.
 The trick is to make sure your ERG is inclusive enough that learning is happening, so you can really have an impact on the organization.”

 Hammer out the logistics, such as when and how often you’ll meet, how you’ll communicate, and what roadblocks you might potentially face.
 Recruit others by advertising the ERG in your company newsletter, at your next all-hands meeting, or even with posters around your office.